Self-Filtered Distillation with LLMs-generated Trust Indicators for Reliable Patent Classification: Related Work

-Explanation-driven learning more broadly uses rationales as auxiliary supervision.
-Datasets like e-SNLI \citep{camburu2018esnli} and ERASER \citep{deyoung2020eraser} show that human-written explanations improve generalization and transparency, while in-context rationales aid robustness in few-shot learning \citep{lampinen2022can, wiegreffe2021measuring}.
-However, LLM-generated rationales often suffer from incompleteness, unfaithfulness, or contradictions with labels \citep{turpin2023language}.
-These issues are amplified in patent classification due to multifaceted patent features including lengthy claims, technical vocabulary, and complex categorization schemes.
+Despite these advances, LLM rationales remain fundamentally unreliable as supervision signals.
+Explanation-driven learning utilizes rationales as auxiliary supervision, with human-annotated datasets demonstrating improved generalization and robustness~\citep{camburu2018esnli, deyoung2020eraser, lampinen2022can, wiegreffe2021measuring}.
+Although metrics like ROSCOE exist to assess faithfulness~\citep{golovneva2023roscoe, hase2020evaluating}, LLM rationales often suffer from incompleteness and label inconsistencies~\citep{turpin2023language, ye2022unreliability, zhu2025rationales}.
+These flaws are amplified in patent classification due to its complex technical vocabulary and hierarchical categorization schemes, yet no existing method systematically quantifies rationale reliability to guard against such noise during training.

-In summary, while CoT prompting and explanation-driven learning highlight the value of LLM rationales, their unstable quality poses risks if applied directly.
-Our framework addresses this by treating rationales not as deterministic supervision but as trust indicators that dynamically adjust each instance’s training weight.
-This preserves interpretability and generalization benefits while ensuring stability and reliability in high-stakes domains such as patent classification.